2019 Mississippi College Choctaws football team

-The 2019 Mississippi College Choctaws football team will represent Mississippi College during the 2019 NCAA Division II football season.
-They will led by sixth-year head coach John Bland.
-The Choctaws play their home games at Robinson-Hale Stadium and are members of the Gulf South Conference (GSC).
+The 2019 Mississippi College Choctaws football team represented Mississippi College during the 2019 NCAA Division II football season.
+They were led by sixth-year head coach John Bland.
+The Choctaws played their home games at Robinson-Hale Stadium and were members of the Gulf South Conference (GSC).

 Preseason

 Gulf South Conference coaches poll

 On August 1, 2019, the Gulf South Conference released their preseason coaches poll with the Choctaws predicted to finish in 8th place in the conference.

 Preseason All-Gulf South Conference Team

 The Choctaws had two players at two positions selected to the preseason all-Gulf South Conference team.